kyoshuske/multiServer/README.md

 ```
 # Usage
 **main app**:
- - configure app with 'config.yml' and 'servers.yml' (you can read about configuration [here](#configuration))
+ - configure app in 'config.yml' and 'servers.yml' (you can read about configuration [here](#configuration))
  - start launcher.exe
- - select servers that you want to start
+ - when app loads start servers that you want
- - click 'start' button on the bottom
+ - you can also open log files by clicking document icons on the left

 **packer**: (python script that converts .yml config into .cmd file)
  - configure servers in 'server.yml' and 'config.yml'
- - start launcher.exe with this two parameters: "packer.py" ("launcher.exe" "packer.py")
+ - start launcher.exe with this one parameter: "packer.py" ("launcher.exe" "packer.py")
+ - now entire configuration should be packed into .cmd file in '.\.multiServer\starts'
 ----

 # Configuration